Fraga9/Fraga9/README.md

 🔭 I’m currently working as a Robotics Instructor at VantTec Monterrey.
 🌱 I’m pursuing a B.S in Computer Science and Technology at the Institute of Technology and Higher Education.

-💬 Ask me about robotics, programming, or anything tech-related!
+💬 Ask me about hardawre, programming, or anything tech-related!
 📫 You can reach me at [hectoreduardogarzafraga@gmail.com](mailto:hectoreduardogarzafraga@gmail.com).

-⚡ Fun fact: I'm a fast learner, self-driven, and highly motivated to take on new challenges.

 ### Skills:
 - Python (Experienced)